glenbreaks/Functional-Programming-Language-Fun/Modules/README.md

     takes a `String` (your Fun program) as input, calls `compile` on it and uses the `State` as input for `run` which emulates the `Instructions` step by step and changes `PC`, `Stack` and `Heap` accordingly.
 It is a recursive function which overwrites the old `State` after each `Instruction` is processed.
 The final `State` contains the result of the emulation and is returned to `emulate` which unpacks the result and returns it.

 - ### `showEmulate`
     visualizes `emulate` by showing each state of the emulation process.
-In order to do that, it needs to know how the `State` looked after each `Instruction`, but run doesn't provide this information.
+In order to do that, it needs to know how the `State` looked after each `Instruction` but run doesn't provide this information.
 So it calls `showRun` which doesn't overwrite the old `State`, but rather appends each new `State` to a list in a recursive manner.

 <br/>

 ## Highlights
 - letsGo function
 - monadic error handling
+- console output of `showFunctions`
+- associativity of `-` and `/`
-- syntax changes
+- exponential functions
 - it works
 - it's Fun!